gorzynsk/playWith-web888-ft8-logs/README.md

 ```

-Now continu on compile device firmware and add rsyslog support.
+Now continue on compile device firmware and add rsyslog support.